Factory notebookFactory notebook7 min read

 Route Two: Bean-Curd Sheet / Tofu Skin

-3. sheet-forming happens at the surface during heating
+Sheet-forming happens at the surface during heating, capturing protein film.

-5. the sheets are cut into strips or pieces
+The sheets are cut into strips or pieces sized for the final snack.

 Which Machines Matter Most?